mms-fcul/PyBindE/README.md

   Several settings may be easily changed or adjusted on the main program's file.

   There is an 'example' folder which contains a test case for basic usage.
-A frame00100.gro file is provided, (which is a MD simulation frame for a Beta-2-Microglobin dimer), along
+A frame00100.gro file is provided, (which is a MD simulation frame for a Beta-2-Microglobin dimer), as well as a bash script 'example_run.sh' with the a basic usage example.
-  The current settings are specific for the test system provided, (named 'frame00100.gro'), which is a MD simulation frame for a Beta-2-Microglobin (B2M) dimer.

-  Different systems may have amino acid residues not found on the provided databases, missing atomic radii and charges in the SASA classifier file and in the DelPhi4Py databases.
+  Different systems may have amino acid residues not found on the provided databases, missing atomic radii and charges in the classifier file and in the DelPhi4Py databases (DataBaseT.crg and DatabaseT.siz).
 These can be manually added on the appropriate files, taking care to respect each file's specific formatting.

 ## Installation & Dependencies